As an employer, we value diversity, encourage inclusion and support staff wellbeing.

 |Female Senior Management||20%||31.7%||35%|

 We are signatories of a number of Charters – Women in Finance Charter; Business in the Community’s Race at Work Charter; The Valuable 500, which aims to get disability on to the agenda of Boards and Tech Talent Charter.
-In early 2020, we launched our own Out and Proud Charter, a public commitment to support LGBT+ colleagues
+In early 2020, we launched our own Out and Proud Charter, a public commitment to support LGBTQ+ colleagues

 Our Career Returners Programme supports employees who’ve taken a career break, including many women and people from ethnic minorities.